Eric

 performance and video-installation artist, eventually using videoconferencing

-(Tisch School of the Arts).
-He
+School of the Arts).
+Dr

-'89; and then again, from Jan.
-'91 to Nov.
-'91.
-He collected data
+July 1989; and then again, from Jan.
+1991 to Nov.
+1991.
+He collected

-storytelling performances and videotaping some of them; and the Silappathikaram
+orthodox storytelling performances and videotaping some of them; and the Silappathikaram

 (Epic of the Anklet), a central epic of the Tamil people.
 He